anilsblog/mypersonalblog/content/blog/reason-for-unhappiness/index.md

 ---

-As a human race, we always chase happiness, let us look into it why is that the case.
+As a human race, we always chased happiness.

 ## Society is Happy, We are happy.

 We as humans always prefer the herd mentality.
-If the Society is doing something we happily adopt it saying that if society at large is doing it if they are happy by the transient property, we will also be happy.
+If the Society is doing something we happily adopt it.
+We feel if society at large is doing it, if they are happy by it's transient property, we would also be happy.

-Let me explain with an example, Engineering is considered one of the biggest source of pride for people at large in the Society, being called an engineer is a matter of pride also to the parents, And if we add to it that the child is doing engineering from a prestigious the institute then this is one of the bragging statements that the parents have in front of relatives.
+Let me explain with an example.

+Engineering ... at large in the Society.
+Being called an engineer is a matter of pride to parents.
+And to add to it that if the child is doing engineering from a prestigious institution, then that becomes bragging statements for the parents in front of relatives.

-But, in all this does the parent ask the child if he comfortable with engineering, or if at all he is comfortable with any other branch rather than taking up sciences.
-This question does not arise simply because we have been bombarded with ads showcasing the might if one becomes an engineer, so the child is rather forced into doing what he does not like thereby sacrifice the child's happiness to cater to parent's wishes and that societal stand the parents have if their child pursues engineering.
+But in all this, does the parent ask whether the child is comfortable with engineering, or the
+child is comfortable with any other branch rather than taking up sciences.
+This question does not arise simply because we have been bombarded with ads showcasing the might if one becomes an engineer, so the child is rather forced into doing what he does not like thereby sacrificing the child's happiness.
+A major cause of convern is also because the child is bound to cater to parent's wishes and are forced to think about the societal stand that the parents will have if they pursue engineering.

-**Moral:** Society is happy, the child sacrifices his happiness.
+**Moral:** To keep the society happy, a child has to sacrifice his happiness.

 ### Social Media Craze

 We all are affected by things that are happening on social media.
 People are bombarded by content/stories where every person using a particular product seems happy all the time.
-We all adopt the technology by seeing ads by very famous people generating the need that if they are using then it must be a great product.
+We all buy products advertised by famous personalities because we are made to believe that the product us being used by them and hence it is a great product.

 The product/technology the celebrities are using must be a great product, but we never question it or try to fit into our needs.
 We buy the product regardless of our need, and when the product in question does not fulfill our needs then we tend to be unhappy.

-**Moral:** Celebrity endorsement not equal to our need for the product.
+**Moral:** Celebrity endorsement of the product will never translate to our need for the product.

 ### Outrage or misdirected unhappiness